-- 1. 1st occurrence: The student will receive a written warning, and be placed on probation. - 2.
-2nd occurrence: The student will receive a written warning which will be placed in his/her file, and will be required to meet with the Director of Nursing who will discuss with the student the consequence of any future offense, which could include suspension or dismissal from the program.
+- 1.1st occurrence: The student will receive a written warning and be placed on probation. - 2.2nd occurrence: The student will receive a written warning which will be placed in his/her file and will be required to meet with the Director of Nursing who will discuss with the student the consequence of any future offense, which could include suspension or dismissal from the program.

-Standards of Conduct - The school have adopted standards that include the ANA Code of Conduct for Nurses.
+Standards of Conduct

+The school have adopted standards that include the ANA Code of Conduct for Nurses.
 The following are unacceptable and will not be tolerated:

 - 1. All forms of bias including age, race, ethnicity, gender, sexual orientation, disability, national origin, and creed as demonstrated through verbal and written communication and physical acts. - 2.
 Sexual harassment including hostile environment and quid pro quo (forcing an individual to perform sexual favors in return for something) - 3.
 All types of dishonesty, including cheating, plagiarism, knowingly furnishing false information to the institution, and forgery alteration or use of institution documents of identification with intent to defraud. - 4.
 Intentional disruption or obstruction of teaching, research, administration, disciplinary proceedings, public meeting and programs, or other school activities. - 5.
 Physical abuse of any person on school premises or at functions sponsored or supervised by the school. - 6.
 Theft or damage to the school premises or damage to the property of a member of the school community on the school premises. - 7.
 Failure to comply with directions of institutional officials acting in the performance of their duties. - 8.
 Violation of the law on school premises in a way that affects the school community's pursuit of its proper educational objectives.
-This includes, but is not limited to the use of alcoholic beverages and/or controlled dangerous substances on school premises. - 9.
-"Dangerous weapons" include, but are not limited to, firearms, explosives, knives and other weapons that might be considered dangerous or that could cause harm.
-Students are responsible for making sure that any item possessed by the student is not prohibited by this policy.
-To ensure that Transitions Career Institute maintains a workplace safe and free of violence for all students, the company prohibits the possession or use of perilous weapons on company property.
-A license to carry the weapon on company property does not supersede company policy.
-Any student in violation of this policy will be subject to prompt disciplinary action, up to and including dismissal.
-All students are subject to this provision.
+This includes but is not limited to the use of alcoholic beverages and/or controlled dangerous substances on school premises.